phpearth/docs/interop/make.md

   @npm install
 ```

-If file `composer.lock` is not commited in the Git repository it won't be
+If file `composer.lock` is not committed in the Git repository it won't be
 present at the beginning and make will complain.
 You can use the built-in
 `wildcard` function: